badnorseman/box-skill/README.md

 You can deploy to AWS.
 Enter `npm run deploy` in the terminal.

-Now you can validate the deployment.
-Enter `serverless invoke -f http` or `serverless invoke -f http -d hello` in the terminal.

 You run the service by logging into Box and uploading an image.

 ## Request Change